 As always, with any job fair or professional interview, be sure to dress appropriately, be respectful, and be professional.
 You never know the kinds of connections you can make at these events, and one conversation could lead to an entire shift in your professional career!

 Participating Companies Are Likely to Hire

-For example, at many companies, the recruiting professionals do their homework and decide which schools are likely to graduate students who have the skills for which their hiring managers are looking.
-They do not waste time presenting their materials to groups that they believe are unqualified or over qualified for the positions that they need to fill.
+For example, at many companies, the recruiting professionals do their homework and decide which schools are likely to graduate students who have the skills their hiring managers are looking for.
+As a result, they do not waste time presenting their materials to groups that they believe are unqualified or overqualified for the positions that they need to fill.